marcusoftnet/marcusoftnet.github.io/_posts/2006-11-30-vasaband-on-roll.md

 also starting to play better and better.

-To the spring we are reinforced with some more cornets - so (you know i like to look into the future) i predict that the spring will be great.
+To the spring we are reinforced with some more cornets - so (you know i like to look into the future) I predict that the spring will be great.

 I just love to play in the band!
 It's so fun and we have a great time - thank you guys!